+If you want a truly immersive experience, these badass binos both amplify what kids see, want what they hear.
+For your aspiring birder, or just kid who needs a little encouragement to come hike with you, these next-level kids binoculars should do the trick.
+They amplify sights and sounds three times so kids can wear them like sunglasses and see the wonders of nature up close but also hear the birds by means of a locational microphone.
 And lest you think that the only benefit here is an appreciation of nature, sure, that's one selling point.
 But the child development experts at Zero to Three point out that you're also establishing the foundation for a love of STEM learning.
 Kids start to learn about science when they make observations, and use tools to take exploration to the next level.
 And by tools, we mean binoculars.

-Best Binoculars For Kids
+Best Kids Binoculars

 If you’re exploring other options for kids’ binoculars, look no further.
 Our friends at REI have a few solid suggestions for picking out binoculars.
-You want a full-sized pair for watching wildlife.
+You want a full-sized pair for birding or otherwise watching wildlife.
 A mid-sized pair is great for all-around sporting use.
 And a compact set, while being the lightest, are also the least comfortable because of their size (or lack thereof).
 In terms of magnification, binoculars have two numbers showing magnification power and lens diameter.

+These durable yet affordable binoculars will take a beating and still keep working.
 Their rubber coating and recessed lenses protect them during all kinds of scrapes and tumbles.
 The lenses themselves are no slouch—anti-reflective and offering eight-times magnification, they’re a great option for vacations and neighborhood exploration.

+These binoculars are great for older kids and are absolutely perfect for hikes and camping trips.
 OK, while not technically for kids, if your tween or teen has shown responsibility with cheaper options, SkyGenius is an affordable upgrade to adult-quality optics.
 The 10-times magnification of a 50mm lens will have him or her picking the nose of local wildlife.
 Some slip- and shock-resistance is standard, and it’s even adaptable to a tripod.

-These water-resistant binoculars are no joke.
-They have awesome permafocus technology that keeps distant objects in focus, so kids don't need to constantly make adjustments.
+Best Kids Binoculars For Sportsermafocus technology that keeps distant objects in focus, so kids don't need to constantly make adjustments.
 And they come with red, blue, black, and white color tiles so kids can focus on their favorite teams from a distance.

 Best Binoculars for Birding